avneet723/maddev/git_submodules/vtparser/README.md

 VT Parser
 =========

 Various parsing scripts that gather data from Virginia Tech's online services.
+They require the use of [phantomjs](phantomjs.org) to run.

 Timetable Parser
 ----------------